Spain

 Safety

-Spanish police are known to be a bit cruel, but you probably won’t have any issues with them.
+Spanish police are known to be a bit rough, but you probably won’t have any issues with them.
 Just don’t press your luck.
-In terms of nature, just be on the lookout for spiders and snakes, as a lot of them have harmful bites.
+In terms of nature, be on the lookout for spiders and snakes, as many can inflict harmful bites.
 If you are bitten, go to a doctor asap and make sure you know what bit you!
 And in the summer months, keep yourself cool and hydrated.

 The tap water in Spain is safe to drink, although maybe not in Ibiza.